angular/flex-layout/README.md

 2) SystemJS + UMD

-If your approach is similar to the tutorials shown on **angular.io** first build the release with `gulp build:release`.
+If your approach follows those shown on the tutorials at **angular.io**, first build the release with `gulp build:release`.
 The `./dist/@angular/flex-layout/flex-layout.umd.js` may be then used to easily add **Flex Layout** API features to your application (which uses SystemJS to load modules and transcompile).

 Here is a Plunkr [Flex-Layout Template](https://plnkr.co/edit/h8hzyoEyqdCXmTBA7DfK?p=preview):